Nandaka/DanbooruDownloader/readme.txt

   - Add option to merge the tags.xml after updating (slow!).
   - Clear the page number text box if provider selection is changed.
   - Add logging using log4net.
+  - Fix hard limit and default limit bug, now always use the hard limit if given limit is over the hard limit.
+  - Some UI updates.

 - DanbooruDownloader20120505
   - Fix SubString error in MakeFilename if there is no '/' in the filename format or save folder.